-- 1. Each Party shall provide, for the benefit of the author of graphic or plastic art, a resale right, defined as an inalienable right which cannot be waived, even in advance, to receive a percentage of the price obtained from any resale of that work after the first transfer of that work by the author. - 2.
+- 1. Each Party shall provide, for the benefit of the author of works of graphic or plastic art, a resale right, defined as an inalienable right, which cannot be waived, even in advance, to receive a percentage of the price obtained from any resale of that work, after the first transfer of that work by the author. - 2.
 The right referred to in paragraph 1 shall apply to all acts of resale involving as sellers, buyers or intermediaries art market professionals, such as salesrooms, art galleries and, in general, any dealers in works of art. - 3.
-Each Party may provide that the right referred to in paragraph 1 shall not apply to acts of resale where the seller has acquired the work directly from the author less than three years before that resale and when the resale price does not exceed a minimum amount.
+Each Party may provide that the right referred to in paragraph 1 shall not apply to acts of resale where the seller has acquired the work directly from the author less than three years before that resale and when the resale price does not exceed a minimum amount. - 4.
+Each Party shall provide that authors who are nationals of third countries and their successors in title enjoy the resale right in accordance with the Agreement and the legislation of the Party concerned only if legislation in the country of which the author or his/her successor in title is a national permits resale right protection in that country for authors from the Party concerned and their successors in title.